claudiofahey/hsk-docs/ibm/hsk.rst

     .. note::
       You will register your hosts with Ambari in two steps.
-First you will deploy the Ambari agent to your Linux hosts that will run HDP.
+First you will deploy the Ambari agent to your Linux hosts that will run BI.
 Then you will go *back* one step and add Isilon.

     .. note::
       You may ignore any warnings about ntpd not running on VMware VMs.
       Time is synchronized using VMware Tools instead of ntpd.

     #.
-Specify your Linux hosts that will run HDP for your HDP cluster installation in the Target Hosts text box.
+Specify your Linux hosts that will run BI for your BI cluster installation in the Target Hosts text box.
         You can copy and paste from the file isilon-hadoop-tools/etc/mycluster1-hosts.txt that was generated by the BDE post deployment script.
         Do *not* include the Ambari Server host unless it is installed on your master host (mycluster1-master-0).